javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 Functions that are used *very often* sometimes have ultrashort names.

 For example, [jQuery](http://jquery.com) framework defines a function `$`, [LoDash](http://lodash.com/) library has it's core function named `_`.

+These are exceptions though.
+Generally the functions names should be concise, but descriptive.
 [/smart]